lubeda/EspHoMaTriXv2/README.md

 ## Important information

-If you like my work, please donate me a star on github and consider sponsoring me!!
+If you like my work, please donate me a star on GitHub and consider sponsoring me!!

 ## Introduction